SAP Development

 SAP® Development: Dodging the Dangers of Customization

-As ideal as it might sound, SAP® Best Practices might not be able to address 100% of every enterprise’s business needs.
-Each company is unique, as are its business processes.
+As ideal as it might sound, SAP Best Practices might not be able to address 100% of every enterprise’s business needs.
+Each company is unique, as are its advanced business processes.
 When it comes to enterprise software, many will suggest that you use standard configuration and avoid customization.
 This could lower the implementation cost and reduce the complexity of the project.
-But this might not be the best solution, especially when the plain vanilla package cannot fully accommodate the functions that give you a competitive advantage.
-Even if this option does work fine at the first implementation, SAP Development and customization are somehow inevitable as your business grows and customers’ requirements change.

 Optimizing Your SAP ECC in a New Business Reality